 - Support planning – the level of support you require;

-The National Disability Insurance Scheme will also incorporate monitoring and review within a person’s plan to accommodate changes in individual’s needs or circumstances.
+The NDIS will also incorporate monitoring and review within a person’s plan to accommodate changes in individual’s needs or circumstances.

 Q. What is the role of the Planner?

-The planner’s first task will be to confirm the eligibility of the person for the National Disability Insurance Scheme.
+The planner’s first task will be to confirm the eligibility of the person for the NDIS.
 Secondly, the planner will discuss with the participant their needs, goals and aspirations.

 This will inform the development of a ‘Statement of Goals and Aspirations’ for the participant.